us0p/interview_preparation/aws/mashup.md

 Is a digital catalog that includes thousands of software listings from independent software vendors.
 You can use it to find, test and buy software that runs on AWS.

+## Cloud Adoption Framework (CAF)
+It organizes guidance into six areas of focus, called **Perspectives**.
+Each perspective addresses distinct responsibilities.
+The planning process helps the right people across the organization prepare for the changes ahead.

+In general, the **Business, People, and Governance** perspectives focus on business capabilities, whereas the **Platform, Security, and Operations** perspective focus on technical capabilities.

+- Business Perspective: Ensures that IT aligns with business needs and that IT investments link to key business results.
+- People Perspective: Supports development of an organization-wide change management strategy for successful cloud adoption.
+- Governance Perspective: Focuses on the skills and processes to align IT strategy with business strategy.
+This ensures that you maximize the business value and minimize risks.
+- Platform Perspective: Includes principles and patterns for implementing new solutions on the cloud, and migrating on-premises workloads to the cloud.
+- Security Perspective: Ensures that the organization meets security objectives for visibility, auditability, control, and agility.
+- Operations Perspective: Helps you to enable, run, use, operate, and recover IT workloads to the level agreed upon with your business stakeholders.

+## 6 strategies for migration (6 r's)
+When migrating applications to the cloud, six of the most common migrations strategies that you can implement are:
+- Rehosting: aka "lift-and-shift" involves moving applications without changes.
+- Replatforming: aka "lift, tinker, and shift", involves making a few cloud optimizations to realize a tagible benefit.
+Optimization is achieved without changing the core architecture of the application.
+- Refactoring: Involves reimagining how an application is architected and developed by using cloud-native features.
+- Repurchasing: Involves moving from a traditional license to a software-as-a-service model.
+- Retaining: Consists of keeping applications that are critical for the business in the source environment.
+This might include applications that require major refactoring before they can be migrated, or, work that can be postponed until a later time.
+- Retiring: Process of removing applications that are no longer needed.

+## AWS Snow Family
+Are a collection of physical devices that help to physically transport up to exabytes of data into and out of AWS.

+- Snow Cone: Small, rugged, and secure edge computing and data transfer device.
+- Snowball: offers two types of devices:
+    - Snowball Edge Storage Optimized: Devices are well suited for large-scale data migrations and recurring transfer workflows, in addition to local computing with higher capacity needs.
+    - Snowball Edge Compute Optmized: Provides powerful computing resources for use cases such as machine learning, full motion video analysis, and local computing stacks.
+- Snowmobile: An exabyte-scale data transfer service used to move large amounts of data to AWS.

+## Artificial Intelligence
+- Convert speech to text with Amazon Transcribe.
+- Discover patterns in text with Amazon Comprehend.
+- Identify potentially fraudulent online activities with Amazon Fraud Detector.
+- Build voice and text chatbots with Amazon Lex.
+- Remove the difficult work of development of machine learning with SageMaker.
+- Amazon Augmented AI (Amazon A2I) provides built-in human review workflows for common machine learning use cases, such as content moderation and text extraction from documents.
+With Amazon A2I, a person can also create their own workflows for machine learning models built on Amazon SageMaker or any other tools.

+## Amazon Q Developer
+Machine learning-powered code generator that provides you with code recommendations in real time.

+## AWS Well-Architected Framework
+Helps you understand how to design and operate reliable, secure, efficient, and cost-effective systems in the AWS Cloud.
+It's based on six-pillars
+- Operational excellence: Ability to run and monitor sstems to deliver business value and to continually improve supporting processes and procedures.
+Design principles for operational excellence in the cloud include performing operations as code, annotating documentation, anticipating failure, and frequently making small, reversible changes.
+- Security: Ability to protect information, systems, and assets while delivering business value through risk assessments and mitigation strategies.
+- Reliability: Ability of a system to, Recover from infrastructure or service disruption, dynamically acquire computing resources to meet demand, mitigate disruptions such as misconfigurations or transient network issues.
+It includes testing recovery procedures, scaling horizontally to increcase aggregate syystem availability, and automatically recovering from failure.
+- Performance efficiency: Ability to use computing resources efficiently to meet sstem requirements and to maintain that efficiency as demand changes and technologies evolve.
+- Cost optmization: Ability to run systems to deliver business value at the lowest price point, it includes adopting a consumption model, analyzing and attributing expenditure, and using managed services to reduce the cost of ownership.
+- Sustainability: Ability to continually improve sustainability impacts by reducing energy consumption and increasing efficienc across all components of a workload by maximizing the benefits from the provisioned resources and minimizing the total resources required.